 A girl composes a letter in the Southern Railway Servants' Orphanage - the camera returns to her across the course of the film, using extracts from her letter to introduce new scenes.
 Exterior shots of the Orphanage and its gardens follow - girls smell the flowers as a train passes along the railway line which boarders the Orphanage.
-Children congregate in the playground of a local school - the teenage orphans return to the Orphanage for lunch, conscious of the camera and somewhat embarrassed by it.
+Children congregate in the playground of a local school - the teenagers return to the Orphanage for lunch, conscious of the camera.
 A boy reads a comic in the garden whilst the other children play with each other and their pet mice.
+In the background a British Rail Merchant Navy Class locomotive passes through, hauling a series of passenger carriages.
 Some of the older boys play roller hockey and light fires in their woodland campsite.
-A lengthy outdoor gymnastics display sees teenagers skillfully vaulting over a wooden box.
+A lengthy outdoor gymnastics display sees teenagers skill fully vaulting over a wooden box.
 Fun is had on the annual Whitsun camping holiday - the children exercise and play rounders at the campsite, paddle in the sea and explore the nearby beach.
 Exterior shots of Missenden House, the Southern Railway home for the elderly, follow.
 The elderly male residents pose for a photograph and lead toddlers through the home's gardens.
 Toddlers have a picnic and a play in the grounds of the Orphanage.
 The girl completes her correspondence and the film comes to a close.

 The production context of [Southern Railway Orphanage - Life at the Home] (1952?) is unknown, but it is a well-constructed amateur record of the Southern Railway Servant's Orphanage and old people's home.
 It is of interest to compare this film with The Southern Railway Servants' Orphanage (1928 - 1933?).
 The earlier film has a more regimented feel to it, reflecting perhaps on an institution entrenched in gender division and routine.
 In contrast the post-war film focuses solely on the leisure pursuits enjoyed by the children, capturing some of them off-guard in what was an increasingly relaxed institution.